FreeDiscovery/FreeDiscovery/doc/installation_instructions.md

  1. Download and install [Miniconda](http://conda.pydata.org/miniconda.html) 64 bit for Python 3.5 (a cross-platform package manager for Python & R)

- 2. The install requires a C++ compiler (gcc >= 4.8) on Linux.
+ 2. The install requires the g++ (GCC >= 4.8) compiler Linux.
 On Windows the corresponding dependencies are not installed.

  3. A virtual environment with all the dependencies can be setup with the following command,